What is Torque Converter

 It has three stages of operations

-3. Coupling: It is a situation when the turbine achieved approximately 90 percent speed of the impeller and this point is called coupling point.
+3. Coupling: It is a situation when the turbine achieved approximately 90 percent speed of the impeller and this point is called the coupling point.
 The torque multiplication seizes and becomes zero and the torque converter behaves just like a simple fluid coupling.
-At the coupling point the lock up clutch come into play and locks the turbine to the impeller of the converter.
+At the coupling point the lock-up clutch comes into play and locks the turbine to the impeller of the converter.
 This puts the turbine and impeller to move with the same speed.
-Lock up clutch engages only when coupling point is achieved.
+A lock-up clutch engages only when the coupling point is achieved.
 During coupling the stator also starts to rotate in the direction of the impeller and turbine rotation.

-- It produces the maximum torque as compared with the vehicle equipped with clutch.
+- It produces the maximum torque as compared with the vehicle equipped with a clutch.

 - It removes the clutch pedal.

 - It makes the job of driving a vehicle easier.

 - It allows starting & stopping the vehicle without any difficulty

 - It provides driving comfort to drivers by avoiding manual interference of gear changing.